Edward Bernard Raczyński: World War II

 When the Polish government-in-exile arrived in London in 1940, Raczyński's importance vastly increased as he was one of the few Polish officials fluent in English and as the long-time Polish ambassador to the court of St. James was the Polish official best known to British officials.
 The German historian Julia Eichenberg described wartime London as "a sort of capital for free Europe" as London hosted the governments-in-exile for Poland, Norway, the Netherlands, Belgium, Luxembourg, Czechoslovakia, Yugoslavia and Greece along with the French National Committee that represented Free France.
-During the war, Raczyński often negotiated with Edvard Beneš, the president of the Czechoslovak government-in-exile along with Hubert Ripka and Jaromír Smutný about the future relations between Poland and Czechoslovakia.
-Another leader whom Raczyński was in frequent contact was Paul-Henri Spaak, the foreign minister of the Belgian government-in-exile and an advocate of a federation to be called the United States of Europe to be created after the war.
-Significantly Raczyński later entitled his 1962 memoirs In Allied London, which reflected the fact that he negotiated just as much with the other governments-in-exile as he did with the British government.
-Raczyński wrote in 1943 about the streets of wartime London that he was struck by the sheer diversity of people he encountered as there were people from all over the world in London, leading him to write: "The streets are full of foreign uniforms, especially Polish ones distinguished by the shoulder badge and four-cornered cap.
-Lately, I have seen a good many French, who like the Poles are easily distinguished by their headgear.
+During the war, Raczyński often negotiated with Edvard Beneš, the president of the Czechoslovak government-in-exile, along with Hubert Ripka and Jaromír Smutný about the future relations between Poland and Czechoslovakia.
+Another leader with whom Raczyński was in frequent contact was Paul-Henri Spaak, the foreign minister of the Belgian government-in-exile and an advocate of a federation to be called the United States of Europe to be created after the war.
+Significantly, Raczyński later entitled his 1962 memoirs In Allied London, which reflected the fact that he negotiated just as much with the other governments-in-exile as he did with the British government.
+Raczyński wrote in 1943 about the streets of wartime London that he was struck by the sheer diversity of people he encountered, as there were people from all over the world in London, leading him to write: "The streets are full of foreign uniforms, especially Polish ones distinguished by the shoulder badge and four-cornered cap.
+Lately, I have seen a good many French, who, like the Poles, are easily distinguished by their headgear.
 A large portion of the British of both sexes are in uniform, which is a novelty as far as the women are concerned".